FanJunqiao/mmDiff-site/README.md

-# NTU-AIoT-Lab
+# mmDiff

-This is the main site for NTU-AIoT-Lab
+This is the main site for mmDiff

-The website for MM-Fi is here [mmfi_website](https://ntu-aiot-lab.github.io/mm-fi).
+The website for mmDiff is here [mmDiff_website](https://fanjunqiao.github.io/mmDiff.github.io/).

-The website is forked from [Nerfies website](https://nerfies.github.io).

 # Website License